Shyamgajn/Omega-ACE/README.md

 - **Competitive programming challenges** – Curated problem sets to sharpen problem-solving skills.
 - **Resources, notes, and problem sets** – Well-organized materials to accelerate learning.
 - **Community-driven discussions and guidance** – Collaborate, ask questions, and grow together.
-- **Weekly coding contests** – Regular challenges to test and improve skills.
+- **BiWeekly coding contests** – Perfectly crafted contests to test your skills.
-- **Mentorship & support** – Guidance from experienced coders and mentors.

 ## 📌 How to Get Started
 1. Join our OMEGA Community.